You can write off vehicle expenses on your taxes for big savings. Here's what you need to know about getting a car deduction. ✓ Read our blog today!

 The standard mileage rate is set by the IRS at 58 cents per mile for use in tax calculations.
 You can deduct business-related expenses related to operating your vehicle if you use the standard mileage rate.
 (Note: The standard mileage rates don't include depreciation on your business's car.
 To figure that out, you'll need to know the amount of mileage for each year.
 Then: multiply the depreciation amount for each year by the number of miles driven that year, and keep track of all expenses for regular maintenance, such as oil changes, etc., vehicle costs for those operating expenses.)

 The standard mileage rate is used in calculating deductions for car expenses.
-However, actual expenses are used to figure the deduction for business car expenses.
+However, actual expenses are used for writing off a car for business.

 That's because business-related driving involves ordinary and necessary costs of operating the vehicle.
 Actual expenses are used because you must use the actual rates for what your vehicle is actually used.
 If you use the Actual Expense Method, you'll need to track all of your business-related driving expenses, including purchase price and sales tax on vehicle; insurance costs; maintenance and repairs; license plate fees; parking fees (not tolls); gas (including gas purchased for a company vehicle under your personal name); oil, filters, etc.; tires; tune-ups.
 You can't deduct other car expenses like depreciation or general maintenance.

 First, the obvious information.
-If you're going to take advantage of this write-off, you should know that you will need a car for your business.
+If you're going to take advantage of this car write-off for business, you should know that you will need a car for your business.
 That's where most people make their mistake.
 They buy a car for the business which is an extra expense and they do not take advantage of the write-off because they don't need it for their daily routine.

 The second thing you need to know is that writing off a car for business isn't something you can do on your own.
 You will need to talk to an accountant in regards to what you have been doing with your business and how it ties in with this type of income tax write-off.
 An accountant may be able to help you if you are unsure of what the write-off entails.
 This is a good thing to know, especially if this is the first time you have ever considered writing off a car for business.